IIITLucknowSWEngg/CSAICSBTeam015/Assignment 1/Stakeholders.md

   - Provide feedback on the interface and features.
   - Participate in community activities.

-### 2. **Small-Scale Admins**
+### 2. **System Admins**
-- **Role:** Monitor operations and concerns in specific areas.
+- **Role:** Monitor platform operations and tournaments.
 - **Responsibilities:**
-  - Manage local tournaments.
+  - Manage user concerns and resolve platform-related issues.
-  - Address region-specific issues or feedback.
-  - Ensure smooth platform operations in their area.

-### 3. **Large-Scale Admins**
-- **Role:** Monitor overarching operations and rules.
-- **Responsibilities:**
-  - Organize large-scale tournaments.
+  - Organize local and large-scale tournaments.
-  - Enforce platform rules.
+  - Enforce platform rules and ensure compliance with standards.
-  - Work with global chess organizations to ensure standardization.

 ---